 Surrounded by terraced rice fields, and clearly taking inspiration from them in its low-rise architecture, this boutique resort has all the hallmarks of the kind of peaceful hideaway luxury travellers are looking for the most in Ubud.
 Anantara will have 70 suites and pool villas and will offer a full range of five-star amenities, including several dining venues, a bar and pool lounge, meeting facilities, a gym and a spa.

 There are more notable openings from Anantara this year.
-Anantara Desaru Coast Resort & Villas on the Desaru Coast in Malaysia will welcome its first guests in early 2019, and Anantara Maraú Bahia Resort in Brazil in mid-2019.
-Later in the year, the chain is planning to launch Anantara Le Chaland Resort in Mauritius and Anantara Lijiang Resort in China.
+Anantara Desaru Coast Resort & Villas on the Desaru Coast in Malaysia will welcome its first guests in early 2019, while later in the year, the chain is planning to launch Anantara Le Chaland Resort in Mauritius and Anantara Lijiang in China.

-Website: Anantara Ubud Bali Resort.
-Opening: Mid 2019.
+Website: Currently unavailable.
+Opening: TBC.
 Image © Anantara Hotels

 43Nayara Luxury Tented Resort, Costa Rica